jenniferpham/Tech-Interview-Cheat-Sheet/README.md

 ### <a id="tree"></a> Tree
 #### Definition
+- data structure that consists of nodes in parent/child relationship (if siblings are connected, then that's a **graph**)
+  - tree is a type of graph, but not the other way around lists-linear vs trees - nonlinear
+  - each tree has a root node
+- **Leaf node** - no children
+- **Edge** - connection btw 1 node to another
 - **Binary Tree**: tree like data structure where every node has at most two children.
 - There is one left and right child node.

 #### What you need to know
 - Designed to optimize searching and sorting.